-The national flood damage functions produce with floodam.agri since 2014.
-This proves that were produced using floodam.agri were used by stakeholders (engineering firms and project developers) between 2014 and 2022 in more than 200 Cost-Benefit Analysis (CBA).
+The national flood damage functions that were produced using floodam.agri were used by stakeholders (engineering firms and project developers) between 2014 and 2022 in more than 200 Cost-Benefit Analysis (CBA).
 This proves that floodam.agri has met the expectations of the stakeholders involved in the process namely the Ministry of the Environment, the local authorities in charge of the project, the consulting firms that carry out the CBA.